Orlen Lietuva: Privatization

 The company was first privatized by the Lithuanian government in 1999, when it was bought by Williams Companies, a group based in the USA.
 Later, Williams ran into financial trouble and their stake in Mažeikių Nafta was bought by the Russian company Yukos.

 However, in 2003 Yukos ran afoul of the Russian authorities and was required to pay billions of dollars in taxes.
 Facing bankruptcy, Yukos began to sell off its assets, including Mažeikių Nafta.

 Several potential buyers from Russia, Kazakhstan and Poland showed interest in acquiring the refinery, whose majority stakeholder was now Yukos International, a Yukos syndicate.
 After several months of talks the proposal from Polish company PKN Orlen was found most lucrative and chosen.
 Additionally, it was deemed most desirable by Lithuania, which has been aiming to avoid the refinery and infrastructure being bought out by Russian interests due to the national security concerns.
 To force the sale to Yukos for lower price, Russia has shut down the only land pipeline, which New York Times described as "tools for intimidation and blackmail".

 The agreement between Orlen and Yukos International to buy out the latter's 53.7% stake in the company, was made in June 2006.
 Several weeks later, PKN Orlen signed a deal with the Lithuanian government to buy a further 30.66%.
 The European Union's regulatory authority approved the deal on November 7, after ruling that it would not significantly harm competition in the European economic area or any substantial part of it.
 The buyout was finalized on 15 December 2006, with US$1.492 billion paid by PKN Orlen to Yukos International, and US$851.8 million to the Lithuanian Government.

-Russian hostilities
+Incidents

 Druzhba pipeline Lithuanian branch shutdown

 On 29 July 2006 Russia shut down oil export to Mažeikių oil refinery in Lithuania after an oil spill on the Druzhba pipeline system occurred in Russia's Bryansk oblast, near the point where a line to Belarus and Lithuania branches off the main export pipeline.
 Transneft said it would need one year and nine months to repair the damaged section.
-Although Russia cited technical reasons for stopping oil deliveries to Lithuania, Lithuania claims that the oil supply was stopped because Lithuania sold the Mažeikių refinery to Polish company PKN Orlen in an effort to avoid the refinery and infrastructure being bought out by Russian interests.
+Although Russia cited technical reasons for stopping oil deliveries to Lithuania, Lithuania claims that the oil supply was stopped in response to Lithuania selling the Mažeikių refinery to Polish company PKN Orlen in an effort to avoid the refinery and infrastructure being bought out by Russian interests.
 Russian crude oil is now being transshipped via the Būtingė oil terminal.